Parallels/docker-machine-parallels/README.md

  - `--parallels-disk-size`: Size of disk for the host VM (in MB).
  - `--parallels-memory`: Size of memory for the host VM (in MB).
  - `--parallels-cpu-count`: Number of CPUs to use to create the VM (-1 to use the number of CPUs available).
+ - `--parallels-video-size`: Size of video memory for host (in MB).
- - `--parallels-no-share`: Disable the sharing of `/Users` directory
+ - `--parallels-no-share`: Disable the sharing of `/Users` directory.

 The `--parallels-boot2docker-url` flag takes a few different forms.
 By default, if no value is specified for this flag, Machine will check locally for